ceracare/fe-exercise/README.md

 # Carer Management

 Cera needs an internal system to handle their carers availabilty.
-For this assignment, write a React web application that will handle the following user scenarios.
+For this assignment, write a React web application that will handle the following user scenario.

-## User Scenarios
+## User Scenario

 - As a user I want to see all carers available with their current available slots